 However, while morality and logic seem to have somewhat prevailed – we should be more sceptical than before.
 An investigation would be futile, as it is disturbingly apparent that no one man should yield this much influence, let alone an ‘unelected elite’.

-The censorship of news to coddle corporate profit is foreshadowed by Sky News’ avoidance of coverage of over 70 UK football clubs joining Liverpool in boycotting The Sun.
+The censorship of news to coddle corporate profit is foreshadowed by Sky News’ avoidance of coverage of over 70 UK football clubs indicating an interest in joining Liverpool in boycotting The Sun.
 It seems as though we are too busy goose-stepping into 21st Century Fox’s den to take notice our canary dying in the coal mine.

 As a closing remark, if the reader is still sceptical, one must ask – ‘Why do all these extremely wealthy people insist on buying into declining industries like print news?’.
 It certainly isn’t a lucrative investment, unless of course you factor in unlimited access to Parliament and billions saved on lower corporate taxes after installation of your political mouth piece.